Guide to CCTV Cameras

-But before you go rushing off to buy a 4MP Full High Definition camera because the salesman has told you it is the best thing since the invention of sliced bread – wait a minute!
+But before you go rushing off to buy a 6MP Full High Definition or even an 8MP Ultra High Definition camera because the salesman has told you it is the best thing since the invention of sliced bread – wait a minute!
 No amount of resolution will give you the image you want without the use of the correct camera lens.
 For example, you will not be able to effectively identify a person at 50m range with a 3.6mm wide angle lens.
 The person will just be too small due to the wide field of view.

 In other words, don't get caught out by

 someone telling you the camera will give your exceptional surveillance just

 because it is a 3MP or 4MP camera.
 You need to also consider what lens will be